Ritulas of Commemoration

-What started as a gesture of anger and disbelief at the killing of Michael Brown in 2014 turned into six years of focused studious research, examination and inquiry that is self-regulated and on-going.
-My artistic practice takes a critical view of law enforcement and policing, systematic racism, poverty, U.S. foreign policy and how these topics intersect.
+What started as a gesture of anger and disbelief at the killing of Michael Brown in 2014 turned into six years of studious research, examination, inquiry and inductive reasoning that is self-regulated and ongoing.
+Through my art practice, I actively question police brutality, systematic racism, poverty, U.S. foreign policy and how these are intertwined.
 This persistency is triggered by my experiences as a multi-ethnic Cuban woman, an immigrant, and an industrial worker.
 My experiences of otherness, resilience, conflict due to colonialism, and unequal power relations make it possible for me to identify with cross-cultural social issues.

-Concept and message are rooted in an active investigation and study of forms, colors, texture, scale, and environment.
-The driving impulse is my desire to use art as a tool.
-Through art, I look at these issues in new ways, engaging diverse audiences by highlighting and creating safe spaces for the viewer to be provoked, explore, and build understanding, or find purpose and meaning in the issues we are facing.
+Through art, I look at these issues in new ways, engaging diverse audiences by highlighting and creating safe spaces for the viewer to explore, problem solve and build understanding.
 I am committed to creativity, activism, and social change.
 This work is a call to action to achieve a common goal.

 Rosa Naday was born in La Habana, Cuba and immigrated to the United States at the age of eight.
 Her work is informed by her experiences as a meatpacker, baggage handler and garment worker.